idaholab/moose/python/MooseDocs/test/content/extensions/content.md

 ## Next/Previous Buttons

 "Next" and "Previous" buttons are designed to be the last element of a page.
+However, for the case where more markdown content is added afterwards, the same margin is enforced below the buttons as are above.
+They need to appear as items which are distinct from page's main body, similar to how the breadcrumbs navigation is separated, and so this why the margins are enforced.

-The buttons were configured to link to those pages which appear before and after this one on the [main index page](/).
+The following buttons were configured to link to those pages which appear before and after this one on the [main index page](/).

 !content previous destination=materialicon.md